cunnie/docs/ntp_too_expensive.md

 ```

 Now let's configure the Ubuntu VM.
-We have a couple of goals:
+We have two goals:

-1. We want the Ubuntu VM to have an *IP address that is from the host machine's*.
+1. We want the Ubuntu VM to have an *IP address that is distinct from the host machine's*.
 This will enable us to distinguish the Ubuntu VM's NTP traffic from the host machine's (the host machine, by the way, is an Apple Mac Pro running OS X 10.9.3).
+2. We want the Ubuntu VM to run NTP

+The former is accomplished by modifying the `config.vm.network` setting in the `Vagrantfile` to use a bridged interface (in addition to Vagrant's default use of a NAT interface); the latter is accomplished by creating a shell script that installs and runs NTP and modifying the `Vagrantfile` to run said script.

 ```
 cd ubuntu_14.04/